-Seafood is a popular food in the United States, yet consumers are routinely given little or no information about the seafood they eat.
+Seafood is a popular food in the United States, yet consumers are routinely given little information about the seafood they eat.
 This information can also be misleading, which impacts consumers, public health, fishermen, honest seafood businesses and the oceans.
 Oceana is working to require traceability for all seafood which will help to prevent seafood mislabeling and keep illegally caught fish out of the U.S. market while providing more information to consumers about their seafood purchases.